message_id as the canonical per-message auction identifier.

 Emits a

-Platforms report exposure and click events using the operator SDK, ensuring serve-token integrity and attribution. -
+- Tracks and forwards signed events AI Platforms report participation and interaction events using the operator SDK, ensuring serve-token integrity and attribution.

 - Chat-based search interfaces